Emergency Custody: How to File for Emergency Custody in Indiana

-When a child is in danger, parents can make a report with child services to prompt an investigation and an emergency child custody hearing.
+When a child is in danger, parents may be wondering how to file for emergency custody in Indiana.
+Parents can make a report with child services to prompt an investigation and an emergency child custody hearing.

 When a divorce involves children, child custody and support become important parts of the divorce decree.
 Whether child custody is shared or assigned to one parent, situations may arise that put the child in danger by a parent.
 In Indiana, the law permits parents to modify child custody rights, either temporarily or permanently, if a child is placed in danger by a parent.